Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Introduction

 The estimation framework employed in this paper is different from those in \cite{wang2018} and \cite{gaotsay2021c}.
-Firstly, except for imposing a Kronecker structure on the covariance of idiosyncratic noises, the model considered in this paper is the same as the additive matrix-variate factor model in \cite{wang2018}.
+Firstly, except for imposing a matrix-variate factor structure on the idiosyncratic noises, the model considered in this paper is the same as the additive matrix-variate factor model in \cite{wang2018}.
 On the other hand, the factor model in \cite{gaotsay2021c} is based on a two-way nonsingular matrix transformation, in which the dimension of the noise is lower than that of the observed data.
 Secondly, we consider the existence of prominent noise effect in the data, which is similar to the setting in \cite{gaotsay2021c}, whereas \cite{wang2018} only deals with the case in which all factors are strong and the idiosyncratic noises are weak with bounded eigenvalues in its covaraince.
-In fact, the model considered in \cite{wang2018} can be treated as a special case of ours by setting the strength parameter of the noises to one in Assumption 4 of Section 3, and our procedure and results continue to apply to their model as discussed in Remark 2 of Section 3.
-Thirdly, the convergence rates of all parameter estimates of the proposed procedure are higher than their counterparts in \cite{wang2018} and \cite{gaotsay2021c} regardless of the noise effect, indicating that the proposed estimation method has significant theoretical contribution.
+In fact, the model considered in \cite{wang2018} can be treated as a special case of ours by setting the strength parameter of the noises to one in Assumption \ref{asm4} of Section \ref{sec3}, and our procedure and results continue to apply to their model as discussed in Remark \ref{rmk3} of Section \ref{sec3}.
+Thirdly, the convergence rates of all parameter estimates of the proposed procedure are higher than their counterparts in \cite{wang2018} and \cite{gaotsay2021c} regardless of the noise effect, and the asymptotic normalities of the estimated loadings, absent in \cite{wang2018} and \cite{gaotsay2021c}, are established, indicating that the proposed estimation method has significant theoretical contribution.